Skip to main content

 Digital Worker Adverse Impact Level Critical

 This digital worker impact level is Critical.
 It has the potential to cause severe or catastrophic impact.
-The overarching risk in this case study is the digital worker recommendation impacting an individual’s health and safety and access to PHI.
+The overarching risk in this case study derives from the digital worker recommendation impacting an individual’s health and safety and its access to PHI.

-The hospital digital worker in this case study has a critical adverse impact level.
-We follow the below activities to assign a sponsor and custodian and validate the digital worker access and process.
+The hospital digital worker in this case study has a Critical adverse impact level.
+Table 15 delineates the actions associated with assigning a sponsor and a custodian as well as validating digital worker access and process.

 Hospital Digital Worker Sponsorship (SP)